-America is among the richest countries in the world trailing only a handful of minor nations.
-Yet despite its vast riches and ample resources the nation looks surprisingly, depressingly backward when it comes to income equality.
+Income inequality is also not only an American problem.
+It is a global problem.
+Yet despite its vast riches and ample resources America looks surprisingly, depressingly backward when it comes to income equality.

 The rich get richer.
 The cycle repeats itself.